yeslogic/prince-docs/docs/js-support.md

 title: JavaScript Support
 ---

-Prince supports most of ECMAScript 5th edition, but not strict mode.
-Later editions of ECMAScript are not supported.
+Prince supports most of ECMAScript 5th edition (ES5), with the exception of strict mode.
+ES6 is not fully supported yet, and later editions of ECMAScript are not supported.

 The following table shows supported JavaScript objects, methods and properties.
 For more details, see also [JavaScript in Prince](javascript.md#javascript-in-prince).